ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 date: 2018-08-01
 layout: project
 title: Tempered Legacy
-caption: A rogue-like tabletop RPG framework where you are a Weapon wielded by many.
+caption: A rogue-lite tabletop RPG framework where you are a Weapon wielded by many.
 image: images/temperedlegacy.png
 screenshot:
   src: images/temperedlegacy.png